pejaverlab/clingen-svi-comp_calibration/README.md

 * `make_thr_table.m` : script to generate and systematically print out the score thresholds in Table 2 (and Supplemental Table S1).
 Note that the format is not exactly as in the paper but it should be easy to update manually to align with the format in the paper.
 * `assess_default_thresholds.m` : script to generate Table 3.
 * `calculate_coverage.m` : script to generate Supplemental Table S2.
+* `add_3pt_thrs.m` : script to recalculate thresholds to include the 3-pt level (based on the ACMG/AMP points-based system).
+This should be run first before running any other code.

 #### 3. `plotting`